andreabonanno/eBPF_Classifier/README.md

   -m, --monitor         Monitor the selected process/container for anomalies
                         using a previosly generated normal behaviour database -t TASK_ID, --task=TASK_ID
                         Start the program in task mode.
-Needs the taskname to track as argument.
+Needs the name of the executable to track as argument (filename without the path).
   -c CONTAINER_ID, --container=CONTAINER_ID
                         Start the program in container mode.
 Needs the container id to track as argument.